Haftamu-Hailu/CC_Final_Project2020/research/TUTORIAL.md

 # 6. Tableau Data Sources

-One of the biggest advantages of Tableau over other business intelligence tools is its ability to connect to various data sources and ability to create advanced vidualization without any prior technical expertize  .
-Tableau provides a platform to perform edge catching for visualizations.The figure below clearly presents that tableau works with disparate data sources.
+One of the biggest advantages of Tableau over other business intelligence tools is its ability to connect to various data sources and to create advanced vidualization without any prior technical expertize.
+Tableau provides a platform to perform edge catching visualizations.The figure below presents how tableau works with disparate data sources.

 ![](/research/Images/Data_Sources.PNG)

 # 7. Tableau Practical: Analayzing a COVID-19 DataSet

-In this section we explore the various features of the tool to create eye cataching visualizations and dashboards.
+In this section we explore the various features of the tool to create eye cataching visualizations and combine these in dashboards.

 ## Task 0

 ### Create a Trial account

 Go to the [Tableau](https://www.tableau.com/products/cloud-bi?openExternal=true#online-reg-form) homepage and create a free trial account.
-If you are working on windows or mac download the software.
+If you are working on windows or mac download the desktop software.
 For linux users there is no desktop version you can use the webversion which is sufficient for most of this tutorial except the forecasting part.

 ## Task 1 Prepare your Data